 - A wrap-up summarizing facts we prove along the way.
 (Short on time?
 Scroll to the bottom!)

-How to Get the Sample Database
+Get the Sample Database

 We’re using the FactOnlineSales table in Microsoft’s free ContosoRetailDW sample database.
 The table isn’t very large.
 Checking it with this query: